Lertas/Bikes/README.md

 "This project is licensed under the terms of the MIT license."

 Msc in Data Science 2020-21, NCSR 'Demokritos'.
 Machine Learning course.
+1st Semester.

 Project on the subject of Machine Learning.
 Prediction of count (cnt) - number of total rentals.